Akufo-Addo to address the nation on March 30

 Akufo-Addo set to update Ghanaians on the state of the nation

-President Akufo-Addo will, on March 30 2022, finally present the State of the Nation Address (SONA) in Parliament after postponement.
+President Akufo-Addo will today March 30 2022, presents the State of the Nation Address (SONA) in Parliament after postponement.

 The address will done pursuant to Article 67 of the 1992 Constitution.